Gardening in the San Lorenzo Valley: Sunny Ridges vs. Shaded Canyons

 Embrace your extended season:

-Plant tomatoes in April, harvest through October/November
+Plant tomatoes in April, harvest through October and November

 Plant beans and corn through mid-July

-Winter gardening is excellent - your sun keeps things growing
+Winter gardening is excellent; your sun keeps things growing

 Manage summer heat:

-Mulch heavily (4-6 inches) - critical for moisture retention
+Mulch heavily (4-6 inches) for moisture retention

 Deep watering 2-3 times per week minimum in summer

-Drip irrigation is essential - don't rely on sprinklers
+Drip irrigation is essential; don't rely on sprinklers

-Afternoon shade for transplanted brassicas in July/August
+Afternoon shade for transplanted brassicas in July and August

 Wind breaks if you're exposed (ridges can be windy)